crespina/LLM4CP_experiments/README.md

 >[!TIP]
 > To add a new MiniZinc model into the database, all you need to do is to create a <the name of the problem>.txt file, containing the MiniZinc implementation into the data/input/merged_mzn_source_code folder.
+> Once this is done, simply rerun the indexing as stated above.
+>
-> Once this is done, simply rerun the indexing (i.e. run the run_indexing.py file).
-This will create a new set of vector stores in the data/vector_dbs folder.
+> This will create a new set of vector stores in the data/vector_dbs folder.
-> These new vector stores will be used the next time you run the inference (i.e. running the run_inference.py file)

 ### Experiments